Skip to content

 Professional Development Assessment (PDA)

-Our new route to Chartered membership
+Our route to Chartered membership

 Chartered status shows employers, recruiters, customers and peers that you’re at the top of your game.
 PDA is a route our Certified Members can take to progress to Chartered membership.
 It enables candidates to demonstrate their occupational safety and health (OSH) knowledge through evidence and assessment.
-It will replace Initial Professional Development (IPD) from summer 2024.

-Who is it for?
+Who is PDA for?

-Certified Members whose ambition is to achieve Chartered membership.
+Our PDA route is for Certified Members whose ambition is to achieve Chartered membership.

 Why become Chartered?